Juggernaut (character): 1960s

 Cain Marko is the son of Kurt Marko, who becomes Charles Xavier's stepfather when he marries Sharon Xavier after the death of her husband Brian, for which Kurt is partially responsible.
 Kurt Marko favors Charles and abuses his own son, Cain.
 Cain resents Charles and bullies him frequently.
 Cain Marko and his step-brother Charles serve in the US Army and are stationed in Korea.
 Marko finds a hidden temple dedicated to the entity Cyttorak.
 On entering, Marko finds and holds a huge ruby and reads the inscription on the stone aloud: "Whosoever touches this gem shall be granted the power of the Crimson Bands of Cyttorak!
 Henceforth, you who read these words, shall become ... forevermore ... a human juggernaut!"
 The gem channels Cyttorak's power into Marko.
-The transformation causes a cave-in, and the character is buried and presumably killed, not being heard from again until a sudden assault on the X-Men's headquarters.
+The transformation causes a cave-in, and Marko is buried and presumably killed, not being heard from again until a sudden assault on the X-Men's headquarters.

-Xavier recounts the Juggernaut's origin to the X-Men, and after shrugging off the mansion's defenses and brushing aside the X-Men, Marko is seen clearly in the final panel as he confronts Xavier.
-The X-Men regroup and attack, while Xavier summons Fantastic Four member the Human Torch to aid the mutants; the Torch generates 'pulses' of flame that essentially hypnotize the Juggernaut, distracting him long enough for Angel to remove his helmet, making Marko susceptible to a telepathic attack by Xavier.
+Xavier recounts Juggernaut's origin to the X-Men, and after shrugging off the mansion's defenses and brushing aside the X-Men, Marko is seen clearly in the final panel as he confronts Xavier.
+The X-Men regroup and attack, while Xavier summons Fantastic Four member the Human Torch to aid the mutants; the Torch generates 'pulses' of flame that essentially hypnotize Juggernaut, distracting him long enough for Angel to remove his helmet, making Marko susceptible to a telepathic attack by Xavier.

-The Juggernaut returns seeking revenge and is delayed by three of the X-Men while Cyclops and Marvel Girl, aided by the astral form of mystic Doctor Strange, find and use another jewel of Cyttorak, which banishes the Juggernaut to the "Crimson Cosmos", the home dimension of Cyttorak.
-When the Juggernaut reappears, the character has gained mystical abilities and briefly battles the mystic Doctor Strange before being banished to an alternate universe by the cosmic entity Eternity.
+Juggernaut returns seeking revenge and is delayed by three of the X-Men while Cyclops and Marvel Girl, aided by the astral form of mystic Doctor Strange, find and use another jewel of Cyttorak, which banishes Juggernaut to the "Crimson Cosmos", the home dimension of Cyttorak.
+When Juggernaut reappears, he has gained mystical abilities and briefly battles Doctor Strange before being banished to an alternate universe by the cosmic entity Eternity.

 1970s

 Juggernaut reappears on Earth through sheer force of will, although the alien dimension caused him to age rapidly.
-The panicking villain battles former X-Man the Beast before being drawn back to the same dimension.
+The panicking villain battles former X-Men member Beast before being drawn back to the same dimension.
 An entity from his prison dimension reverses the aging process and removes the mystical powers on the proviso that the villain never return.
-The Juggernaut is accidentally pulled back to Earth at the Hulkbuster base by an interdimensional device designed to banish the Hulk.
-The Hulk aids the Juggernaut in escaping from the base but attacks him when the Juggernaut threatens a civilian.
-During the battle, the Juggernaut's helmet is removed, and he is surprised and defeated by Professor X, Cyclops, and Marvel Girl.
+Juggernaut is accidentally pulled back to Earth at the Hulkbuster base by an interdimensional device designed to banish the Hulk.
+Hulk aids Juggernaut in escaping from the base but attacks him when Juggernaut threatens a civilian.
+During the battle, Juggernaut's helmet is removed, and he is surprised and defeated by Professor X, Cyclops, and Marvel Girl.

-The Juggernaut befriends Black Tom Cassidy, the cousin of X-Man Banshee, and battles the first generation of new X-Men.
+Juggernaut befriends Black Tom Cassidy, the cousin of X-Man Banshee, and battles the first generation of new X-Men.
 When Tom falls off the battlements of Cassidy Keep after a sword duel with Banshee, Juggernaut jumps after him into the sea.